secretstartups/handbook/job-families/engineering/security-program-manager/index.html.md

 ## Responsibilities
 * Communicate successfully with partners and drive accountability across teams to ensure program objectives are met
-* Gather and analyze customer and internal security team needs and opportunities for new information security programs, products and projects
+* Gather and examine customer and internal security team needs and opportunities for new information security programs, products and projects
 * Drive organizational needs cross-functionally with product, engineering and finance including tracking and reporting of progress and metrics

 ## Requirements
 * Experience crafting and executing Information Security initiatives, including capturing and redefining requirements into impactful work items
-* Strong experience driving cross-functional initiatives according to plan and timelines
+* Experience driving cross-functional initiatives according to plan and timelines
-* Ability to prioritize effectively and multitask efficiently
+* Prioritize effectively and multitask efficiently
 * Proven track record of successful collaboration with internal and external partners
-* Strong communication, presentation, and documentation skills
+* Communication, presentation, and documentation skills

 ## Levels